Visit Svalbard; What To Do As Svalbard Tourist

 - Husky sledging is available.
 Personally, having done it before, I find it unethical with dogs chained up 23 hours per day and I’d encourage people to steer clear of it.
 I believe in the future, we’ll be on the wrong side of history doing this as a tourism activity, similar to elephant riding, and bull-fighting (as an extreme example).

-- Ice Caving. heck my pic at the top of the article as an incentive, gorgeous blue lights refracting off 10,000 year old ice.
+- Ice Caving.
+Check my pic at the top of the article as an incentive, gorgeous blue lights refracting off 10,000-year-old ice.
 Beautiful.

 - Kayaking (summer season), and Northern Lights (winter season) excursions are also available but I was here for the North Pole timing so I missed out on those.